Celebrating the Civic Legacy of Tulsa’s Former City Hall

 Discovery & Creative Problem Solving

-As alluring as the notion of an undiscovered history may be, the question of how convert the challenge of unexpected discovery into strategic opportunities is the difference between working with Heritage Management specialists over ad agencies, publishers, and PR firms.
+As alluring as the notion of an undiscovered history may be, the question of how convert the challenge of unexpected discovery into strategic opportunities is the difference between working with family & business history specialists over ad agencies, publishers, and PR firms.

 Event Planning, Public Speaking & Project Management